ShravyaReddyD/BDDCucumber/README.md

 Selenium is used for Front end testing and RestAssured is used for API testing.
 Please see below Instructions:
 Github repository url - https://github.com/ShravyaReddyD/BDDCucumber.
-Download the code as zipfile into your local from github repository.
+Download the code as zipfile or clone the solution into your local from github repository.
 To run the tests, navigate to the project directory in the command prompt.
 Run the tests by using the command -  mvn test
 Reports are stored in three forms - html, json and xml format.